dperique/termi-chat/README.md

 ## Getting ollama to work

-These are notes from https://github.com/ollama/ollama/blob/main/docs/api.md:
+These are notes from [ollama api docs](https://github.com/ollama/ollama/blob/main/docs/api.md) which can be used later for enhancements regarding ollama:

 ### example curl